 Styrian election: Will the winner come away empty-handed again?

-Elisabeth Hakel, a former SPÖ member of the National Council from Liezen, was not prepared to accept that the election was already over for the Reds: "The last word has not yet been spoken."
+Elisabeth Hakel, former SPÖ member of the National Council from Liezen, did not want to subscribe to the idea that the election was already over for the Reds: "The last word has not yet been spoken."
 Anton Lang is a "serious campaigner".
 "Perhaps the last word will be: When two fight for first place, the third is happy."

+Nor is it said that Christopher Drexler will have to give up first place to Mario Kunasek, said former ÖVP National Councillor Andreas Zakostelsky: "In challenging times, it's all about stability.
+I believe it will at least be a neck-and-neck race."

 This article has been automatically translated,